msilaev/VGGT-Long-Gsplat/README.md

 #### Step 1: Dependency Installation

-We use three virtual environmemts - 'vggfm-temp' with requirements from VGGT-Long repository, 'colmap_env' with requirenets from VGGT repository and 'py11' with gsplat  dependencies.
+We use three virtual environments:
+- `vggsfm_tmp`: Requirements from VGGT-Long repository
+- `colmap_env`: Requirements from VGGT repository
+- `py11`: gsplat dependencies

-Create these conda environments and install dependencies using corresponding 'requirements.txt' files.
+Create these conda environments and install dependencies using the corresponding `requirements.txt` files.

 #### Step 2: Weights Download